-- The Samsung Galaxy Note20 Ultra 5G is Samsung's new mainstream premium smartphone, with an S-Pen, amazing 108MP cameras and 120Hz display, plenty of processing power, and support for several features such as Wireless DeX.
+- The Samsung Galaxy S21 Ultra 5G is Samsung's new mainstream premium smartphone, with S-Pen support, amazing 108MP cameras and 120Hz display, plenty of processing power, and support for several features such as 100X Space Zoom.
 You're paying a lot of money for a lot of phone.

 Runner-Up: iPhone 12 Pro

 The iPhone 12 Pro is Apple’s latest premium smartphone, and it comes with a lot of generational improvements over last year’s iPhone 11 lineup.
 The 5nm Apple A14 processor is a marked improvement over last year’s smartphone with a lot of processing power.
-And the iPhone 12 Pro also comes with improvements such as a renewed design with flat edges reminiscent of the iPhone 5, ever-so-slightly smaller bezels, and better camera prowess with markedly better low-light performance and a LiDAR scanner for 3D mapping and scanning for AR applications.
+The iPhone 12 Pro also comes with improvements such as a renewed design with flat edges reminiscent of the iPhone 5, ever-so-slightly smaller bezels, better camera prowess with markedly better low-light performance, and a LiDAR scanner for 3D mapping and scanning for AR applications.